StefanPerleth/ReadingCleaningProject/README.md

 # ReadingCleaningProject
 Needed files for reading and cleanung Project of Couseras data science training

-tydy.csv contains the data
+tydy.csv contains the data.
-run_analysis.R the R script which was run under R Version 3.5.1 CodeBook.md contains the original featture_info.txt plus the information about the variable in the file tidy.csv
+run_analysis.R the R script which was run under R Version 3.5.1.
+CodeBook.md contains the original featture_info.txt plus the information about the variable in the file tidy.csv .

 The run_analysis.R script downloads the file "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and unzips it.